hanydesoki/Street-Fighter-6-History-Matches/README.md

 ## Data collection script

-sf6_match_collection.py script collect the last 100 Street Fighter 6 match data and save them.
+sf6_match_collection.py script collect the last 100 Street Fighter 6 match data and save them in a excel file.
+It will aslo stacks with older saved matches (without duplicates) to make an historization.
+For example if we already saved 100 matches and we run the script later after doing 5 matches it will add them in the file.

 **BEFORE RUNNING THIS SCRIPT**: We must configure the headers.json file and also retrieve the player short ID to make it work: